Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Methodology

 This study utilized the European Space Agency’s (ESA) Sentinel-2 satellite series, which offers freely available products for the wavelengths necessary to calculate the vegetation indices listed in Table \ref{tab2}.
 “Level-2A” products are provided for all required bands at a 20m resolution and have had atmospheric correction applied by ESA with the Sen2Cor process \citep{RN46}.
 To streamline data processing, a Python script was developed as a pipeline to extract all spectral bands from the “Level-2A” satellite image data products provided by Sentinel-2 via the “Sentinel Hub Process API.”

 The multispectral data used in the study were captured by Sentinel-2 on 27th February 2022, as it had the least cloud coverage during the sampling period.
-Since RSD is transmitted through contaminated tools during planting or harvesting, and the study period was during the plant growth period, we assumed that the infection status remained unchanged during the study period, hence only one day of image data was used in this study.
+Since RSD is transmitted through contaminated tools during planting or harvesting, and the study period was during the plant growth period, we assumed that the infection status remained unchanged during the study period.
+Only one day of image data was used in this study.

-The Sentinel-2 data processing pipelines used the QGIS Python API to transform the coordinate reference system (CRS) of the Sentinel-2 products to match the CRS of the ground truth data shapefile representing the farms of interest.
-All Sentinel-2 pixels within the geometry of the 72 sampled blocks described in the shapefile were labelled with the disease status and variety of the block.
-Each labelled pixel within the shapefile geometries was utilised as a separate observation.
-Table \ref{tab1} lists the different sugarcane varieties, with their respective RSD positive/negative pixel numbers.
+The Sentinel-2 data processing pipeline used the QGIS Python API to transform the coordinate reference system (CRS) of the Sentinel-2 products to match the CRS of the ground-truth shapefile representing the farms of interest.
+The ground-truth data was then used to extract the 76 sampled blocks from the Sentinel-2 imagery, ensuring that each pixel within the block geometries was labelled with both disease status and variety.
+Figure \ref{fig:sentinel_bands} shows an example block across Sentinel-2 bands, highlighting within-field variation captured in the multispectral data.
+Each labelled pixel within the shapefile geometries was subsequently utilised as a separate observation.
+Table \ref{tab1} summarises the number of ground-truth pixel observations at 20m resolution for each sugarcane variety.

+The distributions of reflectance values across Sentinel-2 bands vary with both disease status and variety.
+Figure \ref{fig:reflectance_distributions} illustrates the spectral response of each variety.
+For example, in variety Q240, RSD-positive pixels generally exhibit lower reflectance in the red-edge and near-infrared regions (bands 6–8) compared with RSD-negative pixels, whereas varieties such as SRA14 and Q253 show higher median reflectance for RSD-positive pixels.